Google the search term ‘public speaking anxiety’ and you’ll be greeted by a torrent of articles.

 They are your thoughts, they are coming directly from you.
 That means you get to change them if you don’t like them.

-It’s a great deal easier than you’ve been conditioned to believe too.
+It’s easier than we’ve been conditioned to believe.

 Once you’ve become aware that the tyre is flat you would change it and get straight back behind the wheel.

 You make yourself aware of what exactly it is that is causing you to break down.